Whitey Bulger: Killeen–Mullen War

-After his release, Bulger worked as a janitor and construction worker before becoming a bookmaker and loan shark under mobster Donald Killeen, whose gang, The Killeens, had dominated South Boston for over 20 years.
+After his release from prison, Bulger worked as a janitor and construction worker before becoming a bookmaker and loan shark under mobster Donald Killeen, whose gang, the Killeens, had dominated South Boston for over twenty years.
 The Killeens were led by three brothers—Donnie, Kenny and Eddie—along with Billy O'Sullivan and Jack Curran.
 Their base was the Transit Café in South Boston, which later became Whitey's Triple O's.

-In 1971, the younger Killeen brother Kenny allegedly shot and mauled Michael "Mickey" Dwyer, a member of the rival Mullen Gang, during a brawl at the Transit Café.
+In 1971, Kenny Killeen, the youngest of the Killeen brothers, allegedly shot and mauled Michael "Mickey" Dwyer, a member of the rival Mullen Gang, during a brawl at the Transit Café.
 A gang war resulted, leading to a string of killings throughout Boston and the surrounding suburbs.
 The Killeens quickly found themselves outgunned and outmaneuvered by the younger Mullens.
 It was during the war that Bulger set out to commit what Weeks describes as Bulger's first murder, of Mullen member Paul McGonagle.
 However, Bulger instead executed McGonagle's law-abiding brother Donald in a case of mistaken identity.

 Although [McGonagle] never did anything, he kept on stirring everything up with his mouth.
 So Jimmy decided to kill him. ...
 Jimmy shot him right between the eyes.
 Only ... it wasn't Paulie.
 It was Donald. ...
 Jimmy drove straight to his mentor Billy O'Sullivan's house on Savin Hill Avenue and told O'Sullivan ...
 'I shot the wrong one.
 I shot Donald.'
 Billy ... said, 'Don't worry about it.
 He wasn't healthy anyway.
 He smoked.
 He would have gotten lung cancer.'

-According to former Mullen boss Patrick "Pat" Nee, McGonagle ambushed and murdered O'Sullivan on the assumption he was the one responsible for his brother's killing.
+According to former Mullen boss Patrick Nee, McGonagle ambushed and murdered O'Sullivan on the assumption that he was the one responsible for his brother's killing.
 Bulger, realizing he was on the losing side, is alleged to have secretly approached Howie Winter, the leader of the Winter Hill Gang, and claimed he could end the war by murdering the Killeen leadership.
-Shortly thereafter, on May 13, 1972, Donald Killeen was gunned down outside his home in the suburb of Framingham.
-Although the killing was attributed to Bulger, Nee disputed this, saying that Killeen was murdered by Mullen enforcers James Mantville and Tommy King, not Bulger.
+Shortly thereafter, on May 13, 1972, Donald Killeen was gunned down outside his home in Framingham, Massachusetts.
+Although the killing was attributed to Bulger, Nee later disputed this, saying that Donald Killeen was murdered by Mullen enforcers James Mantville and Tommy King, not Bulger.

 Bulger and the Killeens fled Boston, fearing they would be next.
-Nee arranged for the dispute to be mediated by Winter and Joseph "J.R."
+Nee arranged for the war to be mediated by Winter and Joseph "J.R."
 Russo, a caporegime in the Patriarca crime family.
 In a sit-down at Chandler's nightclub in Boston's South End, the Mullens were represented by Nee and King, and the Killeens by Bulger.
 The two gangs joined forces, with Winter as overall boss.
-Soon afterward, Donald's sole surviving brother, Kenny, was jogging in Boston's City Point neighborhood when Bulger called him over to a car and said, "It's over.
+Soon afterward, the surviving Killeen brother, Kenny, was jogging in the City Point section of South Boston when Bulger called him over to a car and said, "It's over.
 You're out of business.
 No more warnings."
-Kenny would later testify that Winter Hill enforcers Stephen Flemmi and John Martorano were in the car with Bulger.
+Kenny later testified that Winter Hill enforcers Stephen Flemmi and John Martorano were in the car with Bulger.